Lombiq/Git-hg-Mirror-Daemon/Readme.md

 The service writes log messages to the Windows event log.
 You can view the entries in the Windows Event Viewer under "Applications and Services Logs" in the log "Git-hg Mirror Daemon".

 ### SSL fingerprint errors
 If you get `mercurial abort: error: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:581)` or similar errors then it means that Mercurial couldn't verify the SSL certificates of remote servers.
-To work around this set fingerprints like following in Mercurial.ini for all affected hosts:
+To work around this set fingerprints like following in _mercurial.ini_ for all affected hosts:

     [hostfingerprints]
     bitbucket.org = ‎3F:D3:C5:17:23:3C:CD:F5:2D:17:76:06:93:7E:EE:97:42:21:14:AA
     github.com = A0:C4:A7:46:00:ED:A7:2D:C0:BE:CB:9A:8C:B6:07:CA:58:EE:74:5E
-    hg.sr.ht = 41:26:72:03:97:76:89:E8:4A:6F:E3:5B:92:0A:C3:37:26:F9:8F:7B
+    hg.sr.ht = 89:6B:FB:17:06:B3:47:47:17:18:50:B9:03:CD:AB:07:4B:40:F9:94
     riverbankcomputing.com = 55:37:0F:68:9D:76:61:32:A2:87:EE:67:5B:66:AD:9D:53:7F:77:03

 These fingerprints are the same that can be seen in browsers as an SSL certificate's thumbprint.